Žarko Lazetić: Managerial career

 Lazetić started his managerial career at Srem Jakovo of the Serbian League Belgrade in the summer of 2014.
 He would become an assistant to newly appointed Teleoptik manager Ivan Tomić in October 2015, alongside Dražen Bolić.
 The trio performed the same roles at Partizan between December 2015 and July 2016 when Tomić resigned from his position due to poor results.
 In October 2016, Lazetić took charge of the Partizan youth team with Bolić serving as his assistant.
 They won the league title in May 2017.
 In June 2018, Lazetić joined Miroslav Đukić's staff as an assistant at Partizan, replacing departed Andrija Delibašić.
 He also served as caretaker manager for the club in March 2019.
 The following month, Lazetić returned to Teleoptik as manager.

 In June 2020, Lazetić was appointed as manager of Serbian SuperLiga club Metalac Gornji Milanovac.
 He left them in November 2021 to take over at TSC.

 In June 2024, Lazetić left TSC and joined Maccabi Tel Aviv of the Israeli Premier League.
+In January 2026, Lazetić was fired from Maccabi Tel Aviv following their loss in the Tel Aviv derby, and previous poor results.

+In July 2026, Lazetić was appointed as head coach of Saudi Pro League club Al-Taawoun ahead of the 2026–27 season.
+On September 12, 2026 Lazetić was released from coaching Al-Taawoun after loosing 6-0 to Al-Hilal.